How to Get Rid of Carpenter Ants

 Can Vinegar Kill Carpenter Ants?

-Believe it or not, white vinegar is not only deadly to these critters, it can also serve as an effective repellent.
+While vinegar won’t directly eliminate these critters, it can serve as an effective repellent.
 The pungent smell will chase ants away, and the acidity is strong enough to kill them.

 A spray of equal parts vinegar and water may be used to attack a colony directly.
 Of course, caution should be used to avoid wetting any wires or further damage wood.